 Property taxes play a key role in providing services and infrastructure that our community needs.
-In Wake County, property taxes help fund public schools, public health, safety, and quality of life.
-Housing costs can become unaffordable as property taxes rise, which puts long-term homeowners at risk of displacement.
+In Wake County, property taxes help fund public schools, public health, safety, and a great quality of life.
+But, as property taxes increase and housing costs become unaffordable, long-term homeowners become at risk of displacement.
 Due to the increased cost of land in Raleigh and Wake County, some property tax bills have doubled or tripled since 2016.

 Habitat Wake is inviting all Habitat homeowners to a special session on rising property taxes.
 We’ll discuss how you or your neighbors may be impacted by increased property taxes, go over the current relief proposal to help keep long-term homeowners affordably housed, and enjoy light food and beverages.